 Source: OECD Economic Outlook No. 109 (series GGFLMQ).
-Data before 1995 has been obtained by extrapolation with data from EU Commission (AMECO) and IMF (WEO and Historical Public Debt database).
+Data before 1995 has been obtained by extrapolation with data from EU Commission (AMECO, series UDGGL) and IMF (WEO and Historical Public Debt database).
 Data for the USA have been taken from FRED.

-Gross general government interest payments in percent of GDP
+Gross general government interest payments

-Source: OECD Economic Outlook No. 109 (series GGITNP and GDP).
+Source: OECD Economic Outlook No. 109 (series GGINTP and GDP).
 Missing data for Germany, Greece and Ireland have been obtained by extrapolation with data from the World Bank.